 If the Conditional PSCell Addition Information Acknowledge is included in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, shall, if supported, consider the indicated PSCells are selected by the target SN as candidate PSCells for CPAC.
+If the Selective Activation Config Indication IE is included in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, use it as specified in TS 37.340 [8].